eekcoopuw/jobmon/docsource/glossary.rst

             part of the Workflow hash?)

     WorkflowArgs
-        A set of arguments that are considered in determining the "uniqueness" of the Workflow and whether it can be resumed.
+        A set of arguments that are used to deteremine the "uniqueness" of the Workflow and whether it can be resumed.
 Must be hashable.
 For example, CodCorrect or Como version might be passed as Args to the Workflow.
         Coupled with a populated TaskDag (which must be hashable upon execution....  somehow) they define a Workflow.

     WorkflowRun